feathers-plus/docs/source/v1/batch-loader/guide.md

 ... comments find { postId: { '$in': [ 4 ] } }
 ```

-<p class="tip">A batch-loader with neither batching nor caching makes the same database calls as does a plain Javascript implementation.
+> A batch-loader with neither batching nor caching makes the same database calls as does a plain Javascript implementation.
 This is a convenient way to debug issues you might have with batch-loader.
-The *"magic"* disappears when you disable batching and caching, which makes it simpler to understand what is happening.</p>
+The *"magic"* disappears when you disable batching and caching, which makes it simpler to understand what is happening.

 ### Using Batching and Caching